Kairu-bit/FSpamShare/README.md

 ## Facebook Spam Share

-**FSpamShare is a Node.js script that automates the process of sharing Facebook posts using multiple Facebook access tokens.**
+**FSpamShare is a Node.js script that automates the process of sharing Facebook posts using Facebook access tokens.**

 ## Installation
 ```bash